dchicchon/colaco/README.md

 The `Client` during development utilizes the `Server` endpont `http://localhost:4000` for requests.
 For deployment, ensure that you set the .env variable `REACT_APP_BASE_URL` to your production server.
 On the Heroku application dashboard, this can be found in `settings` under the section `Config Vars`.

 ## Deployment
 To deploy this application, be sure to have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
-Since this project is a monorepo, we will deploy the application via [Git Subtrees](https://www.atlassian.com/git/tutorials/git-subtree)
+Since this project is a monorepo, we will deploy the client and server individually as their own applications via [Git Subtrees](https://www.atlassian.com/git/tutorials/git-subtree)

 ### Client
 1. Create a Heroku application